MakeSchool-Tutorials/Make-Cookies/P02-Lets-Upgrade-Our-Clicking-Power/content.md

 title: "Lets upgrade our clicking POWER!"
 slug: Lets-Upgrade-Our-Clicking-Power
 ---
 We can increase our cookie count, but there's *no goal* for our players to strive for.
-We need to *develop positive incentives* to continue clicking our Make Cookies button.
+We need to *develop positive incentives* to encourage our users to continue clicking our Make Cookies button.

 # Creating a shop
 We want our players to be able to trade in their cookies for various different upgrades.